Crio-WFH/Android-apps/.github/pull_request_template.md

 - [ ] Application

-Below given are the mandatory requirements we expect from your project.
+Given below are the mandatory requirements we expect from your project.
 Your Pull Request will be reviewed only if all the minimum requirements relevant to your project are satisfied.

 - [ ] Added readme.md to my project folder with relevant information.
 - [ ]  I have provided the demo video link (showing the functionality in action) or the public deployment link of my extension of application within the readme.md (if Applicable).